 About Byland Abbey

+Byland Abbey was first established as a monastery of the Savigniac order, eventually becoming part of the better known Cistercian order in the mid-12th century.
 Having spent considerable time seeking an appropriate location – and often in dispute with other monasteries – the monks of the order settled near Oldstead.
-This was never meant to be permanent, and instead a long process of construction began at Byland.
-The draining of marshland and construction of a magnificent church at Byland took over 30 years to complete.
+This was never meant to be permanent, and instead a long process of construction began at Byland, involving the draining of marshland and construction of a magnificent church, taking over 30 years to complete.

-Despite periods of prosperity, the story did not improve for the oft-troubled abbey during the Tudor period.
-The Pilgrimage of Grace was a large scale uprising in protest at Henry VIII's suppression of the monasteries.
-This led to negotiations with the Crown, but a further uprising led to reprisals.
-The Abbott of Jervaulx (Jervaulx was a ‘daughter’ house to Byland) was executed for treason, and in 1538 Byland voluntarily surrendered to the Crown, and the monks received a pension in exchange.
-The abbey was stripped of lead, glass, timber and anything else of value and left as just a shell.
+Despite periods of prosperity, the story did not improve for the oft-troubled Abbey during the Tudor period, with uprisings such as the Pilgrimage of Grace causing great upheaval in the area.
+In 1537, the Abbott of Jervaulx (Jervaulx was a ‘daughter’ house to Byland) was executed for treason, and the following year Byland voluntarily surrendered to the Crown, with its monks receiving a pension in exchange.
+The Abbey was stripped of lead, glass, timber and anything else of value and left a shell.